MrMimic/data-scientist-roadmap/02_Statistics/README.md

 2. The Standard Deviation of the distribution is equal to 1.

+The idea of Hypothesis Testing works completely on the data distributions.

+### Hypothesis Testing

 Hypothesis testing is a statistical method that is used in making statistical decisions using experimental data.
 Hypothesis Testing is basically an assumption that we make about the population parameter.

 For example, say, we take the hypothesis that boys in a class are taller than girls.